Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Multi-Echelon Game-Theoretic Paradigm

-Here, \emph{consistency} means that a state is preserved under the round-trip mapping: if $x$ denotes a state at echelon $X$, then

-In other words, unfolding the state into a lower echelon and folding it back again does not change the state.
+Here, \emph{consistency} means that a state is preserved under the round-trip mapping: if $x$ denotes a state at echelon $X$, then \( x = \mathsf{hylo}_{X \leftrightarrow Y}(x). \) In other words, unfolding the state into a lower echelon and folding it back again does not change the state.
 Such a fixed point indicates that decisions and outcomes are mutually coherent across the two levels, with no residual misalignment.

 Each hylomorphism therefore defines a local fixed-point condition for its associated echelons.
 Taken together, these local consistencies form the building blocks of the global multi-echelon hylomorphism \( \mathsf{hylo}_{P \leftrightarrow T}, \) which can be viewed as the composition of the intermediate hylomorphisms.
 Ensuring that each local hylomorphism admits a fixed point guarantees that adaptation remains synchronized both globally across the full policy--tactic cycle and locally between adjacent levels of warfare.